giridhar7632/firebase-database/README.md

 ![Submitting data](https://cloud-d4dcm2tr0.vercel.app/0ezgif.com-gif-maker__6_.gif)

-### Validating the form

-Here, we used `preventDefault()`, which will prevent the default behaviour of form.
-That meas it also prevent the default HTML5 validation.
-So we have to specially validate the form.
-Also we have to display the user a message that

 Now that we have a form for adding data to database, means front-end part  was completed.

 ![Good job](https://cloud-ac5q22xg1.vercel.app/0good_job.gif)